tonybranfort/ngpo/README.md

 ### I want:
 * Protractor tests as quick to write, easy to read and ignorant of the page elements as possible.
 * Simple and consistent protractor page objects which can be nested.
-* Consistent Protractor methods across applicable elements and html widgets including:
+* Consistent Protractor test methods across applicable elements and html widgets including:
 	- getValue
 	- enterValue
   - clear